Frequently Asked Questions about the Grants Program

 A. All approved grants will be assigned a college budget account number.
 Grant acceptance paperwork will then be emailed to all grant recipients.
 This paperwork must be completed and returned electronically to the Foundation, after which the Foundation will transfer funds to your account.
 You will be notified by the Foundation of the account number which can be accessed at any time by your budget authority.
 It is not necessary for you to get approval from the Foundation to access or spend your grant funds.

 Q. If I receive support or help from other sources, do I still qualify for an Edmonds Community College Foundation grant?

-A. Yes, in fact, you are encouraged to find other sources of funding, as it is rare that the Foundation is the sole source of funds for a project or program.
-In addition, the Foundation will not fund a project for more than three consecutive years.
+A. Yes, in fact, you are encouraged to find other sources of funding!
+It is rare for the Foundation to be the sole source of funds for a project or program, however, the Foundation will not fund a project for more than three (3) consecutive years.

 Q. How long do I have to use the funds?

 A. Funds will be available for one fiscal year (July 1 to June 30).
-Any unused funds will be reclaimed by the Foundation.
+Unused funds will be reclaimed by the Foundation.

-Q. If a granted project or program does not get started during the year, can I save the grant for the following year?
+Q. If a grant awarded project or program does not get started during the year, can I "save" the grant for the following year?

-A. No, grants are awarded for one fiscal year.
+A. No, grants are awarded for use during one fiscal year only.
 Any unused funds are returned to the Foundation at the end of the fiscal year.
 You are welcome to reapply for the same project if you are unable to begin a project during the fiscal year.
 Some exceptions to this rule may apply - contact the Foundation to discuss.

 Q. Can I receive money for the same project more than once?